 - 1/2 lb medium Shrimp peeled and deveined;

 - 1 cup sliced Broccoli Stalk blanched for 1 minute;

 - 1 tsp. each Soy Sauce Sesame Oil, and Rice Wine;

 - 1 tsp.
 Sugar;

-Lightly fry the strips in oil until just white and not quite cooked through and then drain and set aside.
+- Deep fry the marinated Chicken at low temperature until just white and not quite cooked through.
+Drain and set aside.

 - Briefly fry the Peanuts in a little oil over moderately high heat then add the Shrimp and stir-fry until they turn pink.

 - Add the Broccoli, followed by the Chicken and Chili Oil, and continue to fry until the Chicken is cooked through.